-The versatile Kim Taff takes center stage as a lead in legendary indie auteur Hal Hartley’s newest feature film, Where To Land, premiering this fall at the Roxy Cinema in New York City.
-The film features actors long familiar to Hartley fans including Bill Sage, Robert John Burke, and Edie Falco.
-Where To Land, written, directed, produced, and scored by Hartley himself, marks a powerful new chapter in both his creative evolution and Taff’s professional journey.
+The versatile Kim Taff takes center stage as the lead in legendary indie auteur Hal Hartley’s newest feature, Where To Land, which premiered this fall at the Roxy Cinema in New York City.

 With over a decade of experience in film, stage, and television, Taff brings her usual emotional depth, sharp wit, and commanding subtlety to the layered role of Muriel.